Lessons we can all learn from Reading Recovery

 As with assessment, there are great tools that can help teachers find engaging, age-appropriate books that match a student’s ZPD.
 And when that student looks back at you with a look of delight because she just read a book that was too hard for her a few weeks earlier, it’s all worth it!

 Looking for more great insights into boosting reading growth in the early grades?
-Watch our on-demand webinar, Pati Montgomery on Kick-Starting Early Literacy Success, to learn how to use early literacy best practices to boost reading achievement and give young learners the best start in school.
+Read our blog on instructional strategies for 7 early literacy pillars, to learn how to use early literacy best practices to boost reading achievement and give young learners the best start in school.